 The ultimate goal of listening is to speak.
 Developing interactive skills is yet another challenge to listening as students must develop participatory skills.

 The challenges mentioned here are intended to help teachers to be able to identify what may be impeding their students from growing in their ability to listen.
-Naturally, this is not exhaustive list but serves as a brief survey.
+Naturally, this is not an exhaustive list but serves as a brief survey.